soz-live/soz-live.github.io/docs/coders-basics.md

 > **Notes:**<br>
 > Many of the specified classes are Abstract classes - meaning that they can't be instanced - or objects created from them.
 > They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified.
-> Sometimes the depth of abstract classes can reach 8 levels deep.
+> Sometimes the depth of abstraction can reach 8 levels.

 ## Objects